The structure of extended function groups: Introduction

 The idea of the proof is the following.
-Let $K$ be an extended function group, with invariant connected component $\Delta$, and let $K^{+}$ be its index two orientation preserving half (which is a function group with the same invariant component).
-As $K^{+}$ is finitely generated, Selberg's lemma \cite{Selberg} asserts the existence of a torsion free finite index normal subgroup $\Gamma$ of $K^{+}$.
-We may assume $\Gamma$ to be also a normal subgroup of $K$.
-Then, by the Ahlfors finiteness theorem \cite{Ahlfors}, $S=\Delta/\Gamma$ is an analytically finite Riemann surface, that is, $S=\widehat{S}-C$, where $\widehat{S}$ is some closed Riemann surface and $C \subset \widehat{S}$ is a finite set of points (it might be empty).
-On $S$ we have the finite group of conformal and anticonformal automorphisms $G=K/\Gamma$.
+Let $K$ be an extended function group, with invariant connected component $\Delta$.
+Its index two orientation preserving half $K^{+}=K \cap {\mathbb M}$ is a function group with the same invariant component.
+As $K^{+}$ is finitely generated, Selberg's lemma \cite{Selberg} asserts the existence of a torsion free finite index normal subgroup $\Gamma_{1}$ of $K^{+}$ (which is again a function group).
+Since $K=\langle K^{+},\tau\rangle$, where $\tau^{2} \in K^{+}$, then $\Gamma=\Gamma_{1} \cap \tau \Gamma_{1} \tau^{-1}$ is a finite index torsion free normal subgroup of $K$.
+The Ahlfors finiteness theorem \cite{Ahlfors} asserts that $S=\Delta/\Gamma$ is an analytically finite Riemann surface, that is, $S=\widehat{S}-C$, where $\widehat{S}$ is some closed Riemann surface and $C \subset \widehat{S}$ is a finite set of points (it might be empty).
+The finite group $G=K/\Gamma$ is a group of conformal and anticonformal automorphisms of $S$.
 Maskit's decomposition of function groups may be applied to $\Gamma$.
-There are many possible decompositions, but in order to get one which can be used to obtain a decomposition of $K$, we must find one which is in some sense equivariant respect to $G$.
+There are many possible decompositions, but in order to get one which can be used to obtain a decomposition of $K$, we must find one which is in some sense equivariant with respect to $G$.
 This is solved by Theorem \ref{lifting2} (equivariant theorem for function groups) obtained by Maskit and the author in \cite{H-M:lifting}.
-This permits to obtain a first decomposition structural picture (see Theorem \ref{corolario2}), but it may also contain some extended B-groups as factors.
-We then make a subtle modification to Maskit's arguments, for the case of B-groups, to deal with these extended B-groups (see Theorem \ref{propo}).
+This permits us to obtain a first decomposition structural picture (see Theorem \ref{corolario2}).
+In such a picture, there may appear (extended) B-groups as factors.
+A {\it B-group} (respectively, an {\it extended B-group}) is a function group (respectively, an extended function group) with a simply-connected invariant component in its region of discontinuity.
+A subtle modification to Maskit's arguments, for the case of B-groups, to deal with these extended B-groups is provided (see Theorem \ref{propo}).